Age range: 8 to 19 years

 - Responsive and creative learning activities giving opportunities for both individual and small group learning.

 Our curriculum aims to develop successful, confident and responsible young people and combines individualised learning programmes and recognised, strategic frameworks and agendas to address the complex needs of each young person at Fullerton House School.
-It also pays due regard to elements of numerous nationally recognised schemes including ASDAN, entry level 1, foundation learning (The National Curriculum) across the range of learning from P level to NC levels.
+It also pays due regard to elements of numerous nationally recognised schemes including ASDAN, NCFE Entry Level, foundation learning (The National Curriculum) across the range of learning levels.
 Overall we aim to improve levels of participation and achievement, ultimately supporting the young person's progression through work and life.

 Young people at Fullerton House School are placed in registration groups according to preferred learning styles and their very specific needs.
 We target these needs in our Curriculum Framework via designated learning environments and teaching bases that include sensory focus areas through to specialised workshops for those following vocational programmes.

 With time and careful monitoring the young person’s programme develops to encompass a needs-led responsive pathway of learning, whether focused on personal and social skills or actual supported employment.

 Schemes of work, derived mainly from the National Curriculum, form a cyclical rotation of modules that, alongside our tailored bespoke programmes, make up the longer- and medium term-planning cycle.
 Together with the national statutory expectations these elements combine to create our highly individualised Curriculum Framework.

 Individual Learning Plan [ILP]

 When a young person is referred to Fullerton House School, an ILP is created with step-by-step targets to enable successes to be celebrated early and often.
 This plan is used to carefully tailor experiences to suit each student and encourage enhanced thinking skills and an enjoyment of the learning experience.

 Young people follow their identified pathway which, where appropriate, is linked to the National Curriculum at Key Stages 2, 3 4 and 5.
 Everyone also has the opportunity to participate in work-related learning and citizenship.
 We take account of community cohesion and British values locally, regionally, nationally and internationally within the curriculum.